-Around a quarter of all training contracts are with big City firms in London and over half of all vacancies are concentrated in London and the South East of the UK.
+Around a quarter of all training opportunities are with big City firms in London and over half of all vacancies are concentrated in London and the South East of the UK.

-Most training contract opportunities are found in private practice (i.e. law firms).
+Most training opportunities are found in private practice (i.e. law firms).

 Further statistical information is available from the Law Society.

 The Bar Standards Board has the latest statistics and additional information.